tomfishemoji/tomfishemoji.github.io/_posts/2016-10-17-ASUS-X556UB-First-Impressions.md

 ---
 layout: post
 title: ASUS X556UB First Impressions
+description: My ‘review’ of the ASUS X556UB-XX039T laptop after a day of use.
 category: tech
 image: profile.jpeg
 medium: https://blog.dnomaid.co.uk/asus-laptop-review-cb64f208481b
 ---

-My ‘review’ of the ASUS X556UB-XX039T laptop after a day of use.

 # The Box
 What better place to start than the box?
 It’s pretty neat and is shaped like a briefcase with a handle.
 It contains the laptop itself in a protective paper thing and it’s charger.